chiragsakhuja/lc3tools/docs/UPGRADE1.md

 ### Automated Input
 The `StringInputter` object is no longer passed into each test case.
-Instead, input is handled through the `lc3::sim &` object using the functions `setInputString` and `setInputCharDelay`.
+Instead, input is handled through the `Tester &` object using the functions `setInputString` and `setInputCharDelay`.
+Also, as described in the [Renamed Simulator Functions](UPGRADE1.md#renamed-simulator-functions) section, the `runUntilInputPoll` function has been renamed to `runUntilInputRequested` and is unchanged in behavior.
 See [this section of the unit test tutorial](TEST.md#appendix-common-paradigms), [this section of the API document](API.md#automated-input), and the samples at `src/test/tests/samples` for details on usage.